KGWC-TV: Early years

 The Chrysostom Corporation, a group of five investors that included the Casper police chief, was formed in 1977 to apply for a license to build a station on channel 14 in Casper.
-The Federal Communications Commission approved the application on August 31, 1979, and KCWY-TV began broadcasting on August 12, 1980.
+The Federal Communications Commission (FCC) approved the application on August 31, 1979, and KCWY-TV began broadcasting on August 12, 1980.
 Channel 14, which has been affiliated with CBS since its launch, was the first new television station to go on the air in Casper since 1957 and marked the first time the city had two competing stations since 1959, when KSPR-TV folded.
 It also was Wyoming's first UHF television station.

 The new station entered into a tough years-long battle with KTWO-TV, the other station in town.
 Channel 14 found itself at a constant disadvantage against the longer-established station.
 In its first ratings book, its Action News newscasts attracted two percent of the audience, compared to KTWO's 59 percent.
 KTWO trumpeted that it aired all 50 of the top 50 programs in Casper.

 Undaunted, Chrysostom then began a push to build full-power satellites of KCWY.
 It filed for the open channel 4 at Lander, Wyoming, which put it in competition with Central Wyoming College's application to build the first educational television station in the state.
 Channel 5 was found to be available, and both groups received channels.
 Chrysostom put KOWY on the air in Lander in 1982.
 At the same time, it bought KTUX-TV—a station on channel 13 in Rock Springs that had signed on October 21, 1977, but was silent—and renamed it KWWY-TV.